PRAJUN-V/Rapidious-Full-Stack-Assignment/documentation.md

 - Create Views in recipes/views.py: Implement API endpoints to interact with OpenSearch.
 - Created recipes.rest to test api endpoints.
 - Created a serializer in accounts app for profile details update.
+- Created serializer, view and url for profile details update.